-Write about who you are: a single father/mother, a student, a skydiver, what drives you.
-Talk about your hopes, if you’re optimistic, a good listener, how you’ve grown in your experiences, what your beliefs are concerning certain topics you find interesting.
+Write about who you are: a single father/mother, a student, a skydiver: what drives you.
+Talk about your hopes: if you’re optimistic, a good listener, how you’ve grown in your experiences, what your beliefs are concerning certain topics you find interesting.
 Don’t write too much about your hobbies/pastimes.
-Most dating sites have a separate section to include those.
-Talk about what the most important issue that drives you and why you believe in it so strongly.
+Most dating sites have a separate section to include these.
+Talk about what the most important issue that drives you and why you believe in them so strongly.
 Are you a romantic?
 What are your values?
 Are you compassionate?
 What do you think about communication?
-What about soul-mates?
+Do you believe in soul-mates?

 [About your match…]